Selling Your Home

-If you're selling your home, please request a Disclosure Package as early as possible.
+If you're selling your home, please request a Resale Certificate Package as early as possible.
 Don't wait until you are ready to settle!
 It can take up to 14 days from the date of your online request to receive your package from the Association.
-A Disclosure Package is certified for one (1) year.
+A Resale Certificate Package is certified for one (1) year.
 This package includes information essential to a purchaser making an informed decision.

 For-Sale-By-Owner properties are also required by Virginia Statute to order a package and provide that package to a potential buyer.
-Use the link under "Selling/Re-Financing Your Home Documents" to order your Disclosure Package.
+Use the link under "Selling/Re-Financing Your Home Documents" to order your Resale Certificate Package.

-Once the disclosure request is received, the staff will complete an exterior inspection of your property.
+Once the resale certificate package request is received, the staff will complete an exterior inspection of your property.
 Ashburn Village Community Association will inspect the property as required by the Virginia Property Owner's Association Act, Section 55-509.6.